Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 What Is a Compensation Philosophy?

-A compensation philosophy is a set of principles an organization uses to decide how it pays its employees.
+A compensation philosophy is an organization’s principles to decide how it pays its employees.
 It includes guidelines that explain how the organization determines pay levels, how employee performance is linked to pay, the types of benefits and perks offered, and when to reward employee bonuses.

 The framework’s primary goal is to ensure that the organization’s approach to compensation matches its values and goals.
 It also helps organizations reward their employees fairly and in a way that aligns with their mission and vision.